-- (2) The RRO- - (a) shall supply any person with a form of individual nomination paper at the place and during the time for delivery of nomination papers; and - (b) shall at any person's request, prepare such a nomination paper for signature,
+- (2) The RRO shall- - (a) supply any person with a form of individual nomination paper at the place or a place, and during the time, for delivery of nomination papers; and - (b) at any person's request, prepare such a nomination paper for signature, but it is not necessary for a nomination to be on a form supplied by the RRO.

-(3) The RRO shall, on request, supply any person with a form of regional list; but it is not necessary for a regional list to be submitted in the form supplied by the RRO.
+(3) The RRO shall, on request, supply any person with a form of regional list, but it is not necessary for a regional list to be submitted in the form supplied by the RRO.